-Now is an opportune moment to rest and reset your immune system and reconnect to your gut instinct and the knowingness that is within you.
+Now is the perfect moment to rest, to reset your immune system, to reconnect to your gut instinct and the knowingness that is within you.

 At this moment in time, the decibel of fear in the news and in communities around the world has necessitated an equal and opposite response: silence.
 We need to pause and listen.
 In this theme, we can look to thousands of years of spiritual teachings and health practices that have continued to teach us to return to silence through fasting to uncover the most profound answers.